While GCC citizens enjoy visa-free entry to the UAE, GCC residents (expatriates in Gulf countries) often need visas.

 7. How to Check Your Dubai Visa Status

-1. Visit the ICA Smart Services Portal.
+1. Visit the website instadubaivisa.com.

 2. Enter your Application Number or Passport Number.